 Mike Tyson: “I Used To Hate Myself…”

-During a recent press conference, former heavyweight boxing champion Mike Tyson said that he is “on the verge of dying, because I’m a vicious alcoholic.”
+But now at age 51, Tyson is a changed man.
+More gentle, more laughing and a husband and father.
+But this suburban-like Tyson took a long road to get to after his bout with depression and drugs.
+During a recent press conference, former heavyweight boxing champion Mike Tyson said that he was “on the verge of dying, because I’m a vicious alcoholic.”

 “I’m a bad guy sometimes.
-I did a lot of bad things, and I want to be forgiven,” said the 50-year-old Tyson.
+I did a lot of bad things, and I want to be forgiven,” said Tyson back in early 2000s.
 “I’m negative, and I’m dark,” Tyson added, “and I want to do bad stuff.”

-Tyson that that he went to an Alcoholics Anonymous meeting to discuss his temptation to use drugs and alcohol.
-The former boxer vowed not to use drugs or alcohol going forward.
+Tyson went to an Alcoholics Anonymous meeting to discuss his temptation to use drugs and alcohol and the former Champ vowed not to use drugs or alcohol going forward.

 “Even though I possessed incredible discipline when it came to boxing, I didn’t have the tools to stop my slide into addiction,” admitted Tyson.
 “When I got a chance to get high — boom, I’d get high.
 I wouldn’t call my sponsor, wouldn’t call my therapist, wouldn’t call my sober companions.